Expressionism in Germany and France: From Van Gogh to Kandinsky

 This exhibition was organized by the Los Angeles County Museum of Art and the Kunsthaus Zürich in collaboration with the Montreal Museum of Fine Arts.

-Funding for the exhibition is provided by Violet Spitzer-Lucas and the Spitzer Family Foundation and Christie's.
+Funding for the exhibition is provided by Violet Spitzer-Lucas and the Spitzer Family Foundation.
 Additional support is provided by the Wallis Annenberg Director's Endowment Fund.
 This exhibition is supported by an indemnity from the Federal Council on the Arts and the Humanities.

 Images: Top: Vincent van Gogh, Pollard Willows at Sunset, 1888, Oil on canvas mounted on cardboard, Kröller‑Müller Museum, Otterlo, The Netherlands, Photo Credit: Art Resource, NY.
 Bottom: Ernst Ludwig Kirchner, Reclining Nude in Front of Mirror, 1909–1910, Oil on canvas, Brücke‑Museum, Berlin © Ernst Ludwig Kirchner, Courtesy Ingeborg & Dr. Wolfgang Henze-Ketterer, Wichtrach/Bern Photo © Brücke-Museum, Berlin.